navcoin/navcoin-org/content/governance/index.md

 {{< zig_section
   titleText="It all depends on you" imgSrc="/images/governance/gov-you.svg"
-  paragraphText="When everyone in the NavCoin community takes responsibility for contributing to the development of the protocol and is actively pushing it’s message out to the world, not only does the community benefit, the benefits spreads to society as a whole.
+  paragraphText="When everyone in the NavCoin community takes responsibility for contributing to the development of the protocol and is actively pushing it’s message out to the world, not only does the community benefit, the benefits spread to society as a whole.
 Conversely, without your participation as an empowered autonomous individual there can be no decentralization, and hence no NavCoin.
 NavCoin’s success truly is up to you, and you are free to make it happen." bgPurple="true"
 >}}

 {{< zig_section
 titleText="Get involved"
 imgSrc="/images/governance/gov-get-involved.svg"
 paragraphText="NavCoin is a community initiative that allows anyone to contribute in a number of different ways.
 The NavCoin ecosystem is more than just open-source development.
-Content creation, promotion and adoption are equally important as a decentralized digital currency -  that’s why the key to success is contributions from people of different skill sets" reversed="true"
+Content creation, promotion and adoption are equally important as a decentralized digital currency -  that’s why the key to success is contributions from people of different skill sets." reversed="true"
 >}}